uw-unsat/jitterbug/README.md

 - The loop in `bpf_int_jit_compile`: verification assumes the `ctx->offset` mapping has already been correctly constructed by previous iterations.
-- Non-linear arithmetic operations with immediate operands (e.g, `BPF_MUL | BPF_K`).
-These are difficult for solvers
-  to reason about, so instead the verifier performs random testing.
 - The verified JIT is a manual Rosette port of the C version: mismatches in this translation can mean there are bugs in the C version not present in the verified one.